 Saffron for use as a colorant is available as a powder and a liquid (usually 5%-8%).
 It has been suggested, but not universally accepted, that it be evaluated on carotenoid content via a spectrophotometer reading at 440 nm.

 It has found use as a substitute for turmeric where light exposure would cause fading of turmeric.
 It has been used as a substitute for FD&C Yellow No. 5.
 It has been used in beverages, cosmetics, and pharmaceuticals at low levels due to its high cost.
-ColorMaker can supply both powder and liquid (2 to 10 %) forms, but always check on commercial availability before formulation work begins.
+ColorMaker often supplies both powder and liquid (2 to 10 %) forms, but always check on commercial availability before formulation work begins.